In the UK, police records are kept on the Police National Computer for 100 years, and these can only be removed under certain circumstances.

 Police National Computer (PNC)

-Convictions, cautions, reprimands, and warnings are kept for 100 years on the Police National Computer (PNC), even if they become ‘spent’ under the Rehabilitation of Offenders Act 1974, meaning they no longer show up on a standard DBS check.
+Convictions, cautions, reprimands and warnings are kept on the PNC for 100 years, even if they later become spent under the Rehabilitation of Offenders Act 1974.

 Local records

-Police forces may keep information such as callouts, stop-and-search records, or reports locally.
-Retention periods vary and are usually reviewed after 6-10 years, but they are sometimes held indefinitely for intelligence purposes.
+Local forces keep information such as callouts, stop-and-search records and incident reports.
+These records are usually reviewed after 6 to 10 years, but they may be retained longer, and sometimes indefinitely, for intelligence purposes.

 Do police records get deleted?